allawala/service-chassis/index.md

 "allawala" %% "service-chassis" % {serviceChassisVersion}
 ```

-Replace the {serviceChassisVersion} with the current release version
+Replace the {serviceChassisVersion} with the current release or snapshot version

 Extend the **ChassisModule**